-- I immediately took practical steps to mitigate the effects of the chemicals in my eye by washing out the eye (I took these steps mere seconds after the event.
+- I immediately took practical physical steps to mitigate the effects of the chemicals in my eye by washing out the eye (I took these steps mere seconds after the event).

 - The effects were very slight, not a lot of the chemical solution splashed into my face anyway, so the damage was slight.

-- The body does have the ability to regenerate from injury–especially if it is superficial, such as this was.
+- The body does have the ability to regenerate from injury–especially if the injury is minor or superficial, such as this was.

 “‘Who do you think controls the wind?'”
 3

-I too now live in an area with a similar dry climate and propensity for large firestorms, and about 10 years after the Laguna Beach firestorm, a similar firestorm in 2003 destroyed entire neighbourhoods in the city near where I now live.
+I too now live in an area with a similarly dry climate and propensity for large firestorms.
+About 10 years after the Laguna Beach firestorm, a similar firestorm in 2003 destroyed entire neighbourhoods in the city where I now live.
 Over 90,000 people were on evacuation alert, and 27,000 were evacuated.
 I recall touring the burned-out neighbourhoods with my parents a few months after the fire, and one thing that struck me was how capricious fire can be.
-Where a house was leveled to its foundation, a nearby outbuilding merely a few meters away was spared.
+Where a house was levelled to its foundation, a nearby outbuilding merely a few meters away was spared.
 It happened time and time again in that fire.
-It is known that firestorms and conflagrations create their own erratic wind patterns, and these can shift the fire quickly and unpredictably and thus spare one building, while leveling another one mere meters away.
+It is known that firestorms and conflagrations create their own erratic wind patterns, and these can shift the fire quickly and unpredictably and thus spare one building, while destroying another one mere meters away.
 Is this the intervention of God or some other omnipotent entity?
 While Ingwerson says it is, what is scientifically known about the behaviour of wildfires says otherwise.
 If it were true that God (or the Flying Spaghetti Monster) intervened, then why aren’t all homes in an area spared?
 Why would the fire have even occurred if God could have prevented it?
 What concrete proof is there of divine intervention?
-Where is the evidence?
+Where is the irrefutable evidence?